 The level of support and your payment options also depend on where you will live when studying.
 To see what you are eligible for, see Commonwealth assistance residency requirements.

 You will also need to pay a Student Services and Amenities Fee (SSAF).

 When you first enrol using the Web Enrolment System (WES), you need to accept your place by completing the Request for Commonwealth support and HECS-HELP section.

 Read the online form carefully.
-It will explain your payment options (if any) and provide a link to further information provided by the government.
+It will explain your payment options and provide a link to further information provided by the government.